nicolo-tellini/T2TyDNA/README.md

 [![commit](https://img.shields.io/github/last-commit/nicolo-tellini/sunp?color=yellow&style=plastic)](https://github.com/nicolo-tellini/sunp/graphs/commit-activity)

 ## Description
-This pipeline is designed for assembling Saccharomyces genomes starting from **Oxford Nanopore R10.4 high-quality reads**.
-If you are working with older Nanopore chemistries, you will need to modify the workflow accordingly.
-These use cases are **not supported** by default.
+This pipeline is optimized for genome assembly of **Saccharomyces** using Oxford Nanopore R10.4 high-quality reads.
+If your data come from older Nanopore chemistries, the workflow will require adjustments that are not supported by default.

 ### beyond *Saccharomyces*
-As long as **Oxford Nanopore R10.4 high-quality reads** are input, the pipeline can be run across yeasts.
+The pipeline can also be applied to other yeast species, provided Oxford Nanopore R10.4 high-quality reads are used as input.

-> ⚠️ **Note**: More complex genomes require additional sequencing technology (PacBio Hifi, Hi-C, ONT ultralong).
-This pipeline is **not** recommended for these cases.
+> ⚠️ **Note**: For larger or more complex genomes, additional sequencing technologies (e.g., PacBio HiFi, Hi-C, ONT ultralong) are recommended.
+This pipeline is not suited for such cases.

 ### Purpose
 This repository is intended for: